linhvth/the-journal/_posts/2025-06-14-quit-social-media.md

 tags:
     - thoughts
 ---
 The scroll becomes an obligation.
 A curated feed that once felt like connection now feels like a weight.
-The decision to leave social media is rarely a loudly declaration; it is a quiet closing of a door.
+The decision to leave social media is rarely a loud declaration; it is a quiet closing of a door.
 It's a thought that returns to me often, a fantasy of disconnecting that feels both tempting and impossible.

 There are a thousand excuses for hesitation.
 Perhaps the most compelling is when digital platforms become so integrated into a culture that they are no longer "felt" like an optional.
 Consider the social fabric of a place like Vietnam, where Facebook and Instagram are not just apps, but the primary threads of connection.
 Daily life is navigated through Messenger; contact is made not through phone numbers or emails, but through direct messages and stories.